MckyleM/Web-Application-for-ApexSolutions/README.md

 Nk is currently working on:
 a lot of things, oh no scope creep. thats why im writing it down.

+	I need to write code so Succesful sign up updates the database.

-I want the alert that you got some login wrong or something tto be on the hmtl **/
+	I want the alert that you got some login wrong or something to show on the hmtl. like the text boxes going red. that requires a streamwriter i think, to write CSS to the HTML.

+	Hashing of passwords so they can be hidden in the database

+**/

 Why we used the Twilio API